reza477/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Do not use http:// before websites adress.use wwww only
+- Example: www.google.com